Gerald Roznovsky, Mayor

 - Proactively continued my own education in City Government and Economic Development

-In addition to his years of service for the City of Lake Jackson, Roznovsky has been an active member in local charities and organizations, and been recognized for his involvement and commitment.
+In addition to his years of service to the City of Lake Jackson, Roznovsky has been an active member in local charities and organizations, and been recognized for his involvement and commitment.

 - Community Health Network Board Member since 2008, Chairman 2013 to present – delivering quality affordable medical, mental and dental health across Brazoria County, BISD and Brazosport College